orbeon/orbeon-forms-doc/FAQ-~-Orbeon-Form-Builder-and-Orbeon-Form-Runner.md

 ### Where is my Form Builder form stored?

-When you save or publish a form definition, it is stored through the [Form Runner persistence API](http://wiki.orbeon.com/forms/doc/developer-guide/form-runner/persistence-api).
+When you save or publish a form definition, it is stored through the [[Form Runner persistence API|Form Runner ~ APIs ~ Persistence]].

 The API has a number of implementations.
 The default implementation is the embedded eXist XML database, but you can also use relational or your own implementation of the API.